webtides/luna-js/README.md

 The idea behind `moon-js` is to allow developers to rapidly create a full fledged web application using custom-elements with support for server side rendering.
-Under the hood it uses [@webtides/element-js](https://github.com/webtides/element-js).
+Under the hood it uses [@webtides/element-js](https://github.com/webtides/element-js), which is based on the WebComponents standard.

 ## Installation